aws-samples/aws-modernization-with-kong/content/pre-requsites/eks-cluster/_index.en.md

 ##### What if i dont see the expected output as above ?

-Incase you get disconnected from network, AWS Cloudshell may not be able to complete all actions that are executed sequentially using `eksctl create cluster` command.
+Incase you get disconnected from network, AWS Cloud9 may not be able to complete all actions that are executed sequentially using `eksctl create cluster` command.
 In such event, take the following actions

 1. List the cluster created